 Lyons Bridge to McAtee Bridge

-With its quick riffles and deep buckets the upper Madison River is a popular destination for float fisherman.
-Fish numbers tend to be the highest in the upper reachers due to the cold and nutrient dense waters leaving the lakes.
-This stretch offers some of the best trout fishing habitat ,giving anglers oppertunities to target fish in pictuesque water.
-These streatches of river are famously known at the “50 mile riffle”.
+With its quick riffles and deep buckets, the upper Madison River is a popular destination for float fishermen.
+Fish numbers tend to be the highest in the upper reaches due to the cold and nutrient-dense waters leaving the lakes.
+This stretch offers some of the best trout habitat, giving anglers opportunities to target fish in picturesque seams and idyllic banks.
+These stretches of river are famously known as the “50-mile riffle.”

 McAtee Bridge to Town

-As the river flows to its lower sections, the long riffle transforms into braidided channels with deep runs and steep cutbanks.
-This stretch offers anglers the best chance to score a large Madison browntrout.
-Many of the fish in this section aree in high numbers in a handful of runs and drops.
-This offers anglers a challenge to be ready to cast at any moment into possibly unsuspecting water.
+As the river flows to its lower sections, the long riffle transforms into braided channels with deep runs and steep cutbanks.
+This stretch offers anglers the best chance to score a large Madison brown trout.
+Fish in this section are concentrated in a handful of runs and drops.
+Navigating this stretch requires anglers to be vigilant and ready to make quick, precise casts at any moment.

 Hatches